artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 In addition, the following presentation shows step-by-step and in great detail how to build the Pipelined processor from the Harris&Harris textbook [SlidesModule7](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module7.pdf).

+At this point, it is also useful to analyze the performance metrics.
+For that purpose, look at the following presentation from slide 52 to slide 54 [SlidesModule6](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module6.pdf).

 ## Basic use of the *Pipelined processor*
 The construction of the Pipelined processor is first explained theoretically using the slides provided above.
 During this explanation, students must perform the corresponding tests from the list below, executing the instructions and carefully analyzing the processor signals in detail.